-In addition, many diseases are caused by the lack of sanitary facilities.
-2.5 billion people have no access to the simplest sanitary facilities.
-Clean drinking water and hygienic sanitary facilities for everyone could prevent nine out of ten cases of diarrhoea.
-A milestone - because they actually account for 10% of all diseases worldwide.
+In addition, many diseases result from the lack of sanitation.
+4.2 billion people have no access to safe sanitation.
+Yet clean drinking water and hygienic sanitation for all could prevent nine out of ten cases of diarrhoea.
+This is a milestone - after all, diarrhoea accounts for 10 percent of all diseases worldwide.

 Water is also the basis for food.
-Without water it is not possible for agriculture or industry to function.
+Without water, neither agriculture nor industry can be carried out.
 Food production is impossible without water.
-Water supplies, ensuring food supplies and health are therefore directly connected - water means life.
+Water supply, food security and health are thus directly related - water means life.